a-moseman/HSEngine/README.md

 A chess engine using the Monte Carlo Tree Search as its framework.

 TODO:
-- Enpassant Love - Evaluation Function Feature
+- Evaluation Function Features
+    * Enpassant Love
 - Forced Enpassant - General
 - UCI Protocol - General